at the dawn of a stroll, I’m meeting you...

 New Tretyakov Gallery,

-Alexander Burganov actively explores the themes of human nature, emotions and interaction with the surrounding world, which makes his work deeply philosophical and emotionally rich.
+Alexander Burganov actively explores the themes of human nature, emotions, and interaction with the outside world, making his work deeply philosophical and emotionally charged.

 Tretyakov Gallery